johanatan/speako/README.md

 union Character = Human | Droid
 ```

-Given a specification of a data model in GraphQL Type Language, graphql-tlc automatically
+Given a specification of a data model in GraphQL Schema Language, speako automatically
 generates the `GraphQLSchema` instance that GraphQL requires and binds its `resolve` methods
 to a specified set of functions for querying (i.e., selecting) and mutating (i.e., insert,
 update and delete mutations).